Elementary School Faculty

-She holds a BS in business administration and a MEd, both from University of New Hampshire.
+She holds a BS in Business Administration and a MEd, both from University of New Hampshire.

 "The students keep me smiling and challenge me to think outside the box every day," Gabby says.
 "They are a very cool group of kids with diverse interests and a passion to learn something new constantly.
 They are definitely why I am here and why I enjoy working here so much."

 When she's not on campus, Gabby loves to ski, hike, camp, and mountain bike.
 In the summer, she likes to indulge her love for reading: "I am an avid reader—in the summer I can read three books in one week!"
-Gabby and her husband, Kyle, are parents to two Cutthroats: Addison '19 and Toby '21.
+Gabby and her husband, Kyle, are parents to two Cutthroat Alums: Addison '19 and Toby '21.

 Sun Valley Community School's philosophy resonates with my teaching philosophy and my own personal philosophy.
 When I first visited the school, I knew immediately that this place was different.
 It is a special place for students and families—a place where the whole child is honored and empowered.

 Suzanne Buchanan, Kindergarten Faculty